katilingban/ennet/README.md

 analytic functions available from `ennet`:

-  - `count_topics_time` functions - set of functions to count the number of topics or questions by day, wee, month or year;
+  - `count_topics_time` functions - set of functions to count the number of topics or questions by day, week, month or year;

   - `count_topics_theme` functions - set of functions to count the number of topics or questions by theme;